alis-lang/alis/docs/spec.md

 ## postfix `?` operator

-The `a ?` operator can be used to short circuit any expression in case it is erroneous.
-It short circuits upto:
+The `a ?` operator checks if a value is `.isVal`, if so, it is unwrapped as `_.val`, if not, the original unwrapped value is short-circuited upto:

-- expression
+- entire expression
 - either side of `=`, i.e: the `=` will **not** be short circuited
-- expression wrapped in `(..)`.
-This only applies to expressions, parenthesis for function calls, for example, **will** be short circuited.
-- expression wrapped in `[]`

 ```
 var auto i = foo? + bar?;